 White House National Economic Council Director Jeffrey Zients noted on the call with Perez that as Obama said during his State of the Union address, his administration has been promoting retirement savings in two ways: protecting consumers and promoting access.

 DOL’s fiduciary — or conflict of interest — rule is intended to allow workers to “get retirement advice that’s truly in their best interest,” Zients said.
+DOL sent its rule to redefine fiduciary on retirement advice to the Office of Management and Budget for its mandatory review on Jan.
+29; it is expected to undergo an expedited review and be out in final form by April.

 While groups like the Securities Industry and Financial Markets Association said they support Obama’s myRA and MEP plans, the group opposes the plan’s “bank tax.”